 Try to play with some players at your club who have a lower handicap than you.
 Watch what they do.
 Do not try to replicate everything.
 Focus on that one or those two things you want to sort for yourself.
 Also, watch the professionals on TV with the same attitude.
 What is the one thing they do that you would like to be able to do?
 Give it a go, and it will be fun.

 Continuous improvement is the mindset you want but in a relaxed and enjoyable way.
 Every time you go out, say to yourself, I am going to get (your one thing) right today.
 Visualize yourself doing this, run through it in your mind step by step, then do it.
 When you succeed, celebrate.

 Get a strategy to get out of the sand

 Lowering your handicap means getting around the course with fewer strokes, right?
 You know this, so look at where you are wasting strokes.
 One obvious culprit will be if you get stuck in a sand trap.
 Here is how to get out of a sand trap.

 Get an indoor putting drill and a new putter

-Just as with the sand trap, you can waste shots on the green because you do not putt as well as you could.
+Just as with the sand trap, you can waste shots in your golf game around the greens because you do not putt as well as you could.
 Check your putter and try out a new one to see if that helps.
-Then practise a lot.
-Putting drill is excellent, you can drill anywhere, anytime.
+Then practice a lot.
+Putting drills are excellent.
+You can drill anywhere, anytime.
 Here are some great indoor putting routines.

 Work out when you mess it up